sfogo/rest-ways/README.md

 This will do default packaging of all modules.
 Some modules have specific profiles (see within each).

 ## Run
-* See specific instructions within each project.
+* See specific instructions within each project, especially for Python3 / Flask.